containers/buildah/docs/buildah-bud.md

 local file, the directory in which it resides will be used as the build context.

+If you specify `-f -`, the Dockerfile contents will be read from stdin.

 **--force-rm** *bool-value*

 Always remove intermediate containers after a build, even if the build is unsuccessful..